-The causes of painful lesions of lips’ mucous membrane are the harmful impacts of the environment, sharp temperature changes in winter and summer, leading to weathering, drying and cracking.
-Excessive intake of spicy, hot, salty and acidic foods can also cause inflammation.
+The causes of painful lesions of the lips’ mucous membrane are the harmful impacts of the environment, sharp temperature changes in winter and summer, weathering, drying and cracking.
+Excessive spicy, hot, salty and acidic foods can also cause inflammation.

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.

 Besides, the following reasons contribute to the development of cheilitis:

 Angular cheilitis requires specific treatment, depending on the type and cause of its development.
 Ask which doctor treats angular cheilitis.
 Strangely enough, it would be best if you went to the dentist.

 Parkland Natural Health offers colon hydrotherapy with an anti-parasitic implant and bicarbonate of soda as an anti-candida agent.
 It includes comprehensive consultation.